Akulatraxas/ha-modbusproxy/README.md

   - In case you are using solaredge-modbus in homeassistant you can change the server address here: /config/.storage/core.config_entries.
 - Before starting go to the configuration page and set the ip of your modbus server.
 - Start The Add-On
+  - This may take a while on the first start as it builds the cointainer locally.
+If there is more interest ill switch to prebuild containters.
 - Configure Your Clients to connect to your HA IP and choosen port.
 - I recommend not to change the listenport in neither the network section nor the listenport.